 /Kami from My Wanderlust/

-Portugal is famous for its ceramic tiles, and there is no better place to explore the history of that distinctively Portuguese art form than at the National Azulejo Museum in Lisbon.
+Portugal is famous for its ceramic tiles, and there is no better place to explore their history than at the National Azulejo Museum in Lisbon.

-The museum’s location is a bit out of the way, so many tourists don’t make it here.
+The museum’s location is slightly out of the way, so many tourists don’t make it here.
 But it’s a unique Lisbon experience that should not be missed.

-The highlight of the museum is a huge panoramic panel made up of more than 1,300 tiles that depict Lisbon’s cityscape shortly before the 1755 earthquake that destroyed most of the city.
+The museum’s highlight is a huge panoramic panel made up of more than 1,300 tiles that depict Lisbon’s cityscape shortly before the 1755 earthquake that destroyed most of the city.

 /Wendy from The Nomadic Vegan/

-Best known as a home to Leonardo da Vinci’s ‘Mona Lisa’, it has one of the biggest art collections in the world.
+Well known as the home to Leonardo da Vinci’s ‘Mona Lisa’, it has one of the most significant art collections in the world.
 Impossible to be seen in a day, it’s good to plan your visit in advance.
 Open in 1793, it’s home to some 38,000 exhibits covering the time from Prehistory until the 21st century.
 Its collection of Renaissance art and Egyptian collection are the highlights of the museum.

 Besides the Mona Lisa, some of the top-rated items there are ‘Fayum mummy portrait’, Ghirlandaio’s ‘Portrait of an old man and his grandson’, Michelangelo’s ‘Dying slave’, ‘Nike of Samothrace’, some Napoleon’s portraits etc.